Family and History

 the power of time

-Founded in 1797, the Charbonneaux company used to make soap before gradually moving towards the denaturing of alcohol.
+Founded in 1797, the Charbonneaux company initially produced soap before gradually shifting its focus towards denaturing alcohol.

-Its activity has evolved over time under the leadership of the Charbonneaux family, six generations of which followed from 1797 to 1962.
+Over time, under the guidance of the Charbonneaux family, the company’s activities evolved, with six generations leading the business from 1797 to 1962.

 In 1962, Charbonneaux joined the Brabant family group, a major player in alcohol distillation.

-The company continued its development to become a leading player in the manufacture of vinegars, mustards, oils, mayonnaises and sauces and is committed to preserving the art of local traditions and the French terroir.
+The company continued to grow, becoming a leading player in the manufacturing of vinegars, mustards, oils, mayonnaises, and sauces while preserving the art of local traditions and French terroir.

-As a true ambassador of French gastronomy, Charbonneaux-Brabant distributes its products in more than 80 countries.
+As a true ambassador of French gastronomy, Charbonneaux-Brabant distributes its products in over 80 countries.

-With its history and family ownership, Charbonneaux Brabant has chosen a long-term vision driven by a strong social, societal and environmental conscience (SME+ certified).
+With a strong history and family ownership, Charbonneaux Brabant is committed to a sustainable vision driven by a strong social, societal, and environmental consciousness (certified PME+).